Inspiration

 How to Develop Charisma

-Developing charisma is easier said than done.
+Developing charisma is a learnable skill, contrary to popular belief.
+However for many, it’s easier said than done.
 It takes time, focus, and effort to develop it.
+It’s most important to be open-minded about learning the skills needed to develop your interpersonal skills.

+Being a good listener helps you understand your audience better and make them feel understood.
 To be a good listener, ask open-ended questions so that the person you are talking to can respond with openness and honesty.
 Then, the secret to success is to relay snippets of information they’ve provided to show you’ve actively listened to what they have to say.

 It’s important to find people who will give you honest feedback and look for ways to improve so that they can continually grow as a person and build their charisma as well.